 Are you ready to jump-start your career with a degree in Urban & Regional Planning?
 Find a school that offers you quality outcomes without breaking the bank with this best value ranking.
 875 Urban & Regional Planning undergraduate students graduated in 2017 with bachelor degrees nationally.
 Your earnings after you graduate could be around $33,940 to $50,043 in your early career and $62,675 to $95,730 in your mid-career.
 A lot depends on the program you choose, so consider carefully.

 Get more for your money by pursuing this ranking of the "Best Urban & Regional Planning Schools for the Money".
 These rankings were created to help students like you discover quality and affordable options.
 We create all of our rankings with outcomes in mind.
 See the full ranking methodology.

 Any student who is interested in Urban & Regional Planning needs to look into Westfield State University.
-Located in Westfield, Massachusetts, affords a safe, suburban experience for students.
+It is located in the suburban location of Westfield, Massachusetts.

 Texas A&M University - College Station is a good decision for students pursuing an Urban & Regional Planning degree.
 With more than 20,000 students, this institution is one of the largest schools in the U.S..